Knafi/MultiMeta/README.md

 - Scan-Type
 - Format

-At the end a HTML page with the report will open in your standard browser.
+Once the analysing part is complete a HTML page with the report will open in your standard browser.
 From here on you can print, print to PDF or open the report in Excel.

 ## Install
-In order to install MultiMeta you just have to execute the **install_MultiMeta.bat** from the downloaded directory.
+In order to install MultiMeta you have to execute the **install_MultiMeta.bat** from the downloaded directory.
 This script will do the following:
-- Create directory *C:\MultiMeta* and copy everything from the downloaded zip to *C:\MultiMeta\Tool* (not yet interactive)
+- Create directory *C:\MultiMeta* and copy everything from the downloaded zip to *C:\MultiMeta\Tool*
-- Create start menu entry under *%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\MultiMeta*
+- Create a start menu entry under *%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\MultiMeta*
-- Move *uninstall_MultiMeta.bat* up one directory for clean uninstall (might get fixed)
+- Move *uninstall_MultiMeta.bat* to *C:\MultiMeta* for clean uninstall
-- Copy shortcut to Desktop for local user and for Windows365 environment (not yet interactive)
+- Copy shortcut to Desktop for local user and for Windows365 environment

 ## Usage

 ![MultiMeta](MultiMeta_usage.gif)
-(ca.45s after klick on OK for 94 Files on local Drive)

 ## Uninstall
 Uninstall is easily done with executing **uninstall_MultiMeta.bat** under *C:\MultiMeta*.